 CSX made those changes as part of its 2017 efforts to transition to precision scheduled railroading (PSR), an operational model that seeks to lower costs and maximize assets.

-“We are still very much close” with our channel partners, NSC chief financial officer Cindy Earhart said.
+“We are still very much close” with our channel partners, NS chief financial officer Cindy Earhart said.

 Norfolk Southern has also been “pruning” some of its intermodal lanes, resulting in lane changes in February and April, Earhart said.
 The company in the fall of 2018 announced plans to transition to PSR in several stages, starting in early 2019.

 “It’s an ongoing process to look at the lanes” and gauge their profitability and see whether they’re meeting customers’ expectations, she said.